 Does a Dallas magician really need insurance?

 The answer will be different for anyone you ask, but I feel it's always good to have a safety net.
 I suppose just in case someone dies of laughter or gets a lethal paper cut when they "pick a card".
 Every professional Dallas magician should have insurance, whether they need it or not.
 It shows that they care about their clients in the event of something unexpected.
 The cost of insurance is pretty minimal, and it could make or break a business deal.
-In the day and age of COVID, my guess is that insurance would be required even more by clients and venues.
+In our current day and age, my guess is that insurance would be required even more by clients and venues.

 5. What kind of attire do you wear while you're performing corporate magic?